clairek09/MIC/LearningPath/Learning Path Metadata.md

 learnPath workitem: 4107
 ```
 ---
-#### Enter the Target folder in github  sample-module-peng
+#### Enter the Target folder in github
 ```
 Target folder in github: sample-module-peng
 ```